Understanding the Animal Naming Test for Dementia Diagnosis

 Registering a score below 14 serves as a potential indicator of compromised memory proficiency.
 Such outcomes strongly suggest a potential diagnosis within the spectrum of dementia types.
 Astonishingly, research findings underscore that a substantial 85% of individuals unable to reach the 14-animal benchmark ultimately received a definitive dementia diagnosis.

-Notably, the animal naming test's efficacy in identifying general dementia surpasses some more intricate and widely-used assessments, including the renowned mini-mental exam.
+Notably, the animal naming test’s efficacy in identifying general dementia surpasses some more intricate and widely-used assessments, including the renowned mini-mental exam.
 Delving deeper into this subject, we will later delve into the specifics of the clock test.
-However, prior to that, a comprehensive exploration of the animal naming test's efficacy is warranted.
+However, prior to that, a comprehensive exploration of the animal naming test’s efficacy is warranted.
+Additionally, patient reported outcomes are crucial in understanding the impact of cognitive dysfunction on the quality of life for patients.

 CLOCK TEST